£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 Other uses for FLIR ONE

 For a bit of fun, we also tried to play hide and seek one evening.
-With all lights off, we used the FLIR ONE to try to find people in a pitch back room and the results were amazing!
+With all lights off, we used the FLIR ONE to try to find people in a pitch-black room, and the results were amazing!
 It almost felt like a was a CIA spy or James Bond hunting for bad guys as they stood out like a sore thumb!

 I could see this bit of kit coming in really handy if you lost your pet in the back garden and needed to find them in the dark.